TrashPandaCode/reports/pmpt-bv-final/chapters/fundamental-concepts.typ

 = Fundamental Concepts
 #col[
   == Reverberation Time (RT60)
   Reverbaration Time describes the Time it takes for sound to decay in a given environment.
 It is a crucial parameter in acoustics, influencing how sound behaves in an environment.
 The most prolific measurement method is the RT60, which measures the time it takes for sound to decay by 60 decibels.
 This measurement is frequency-dependent, meaning that RT60 values can vary significantly across different frequency bands.
-The RT60 can be measured using various methods, including manual measurements, simulation methods, and machine learning approaches.
+This is due to the fact that different frequencies absorb differently in different materials.
+Low frequencies for example tend to have an easier time passing through materials such as stone or similar materials.
+The RT60 can be measured or estimated using various methods, including manual measurements, simulation methods, and machine learning approaches.

   The 60 decibel threshold is chosen because it represents a significant reduction in sound energy, making it a practical point for measuring decay.
 A Falloff of 60 dB also corresponds a to a thousandth of the inital sound pressure level or a millionth of the initial sound intensity.